amata31/Analysis_highreshiftgalaxies/README.md

 * Data preprocessing
 * Spectral analysis
 * Model fitting
-* Lyman alpha fitting and neutral hydrogen estimation
+* Lyman α fitting and neutral hydrogen estimation

 These tools enable the extraction of **physical parameters** and the interpretation of **high-redshift sources**, contributing to the study of galaxy formation and evolution in the early universe.